Now that's a total pro move...

 It’s like claiming you’re an expert tourist translator, but you’ve never visited the country before.
 What happens when you find yourself in a bad spot?

-We believe it’s super important to be upfront with a client.
+We believe it’s super important to be upfront with our clients.
 If you’ve never done X, but have similar work in Y or know someone who can do it, that’s being resourceful.

 It’s the people that try to do everything themselves that scares us.
 We all have limits.